 For geneSetStat set to "fisher", "stouffer", "reporter", "wilcoxon" or "page", the gene set p-values can be calculated from a theoretical null-distribution, in this case, set signifMethod="nullDist".
-For all methods signifMethod="geneSampling" or signifMethod="samplePermutation" can be used.
+For all methods signifMethod="geneSampling" or signifMethod="samplePermutation" can be used, except for "fgsea" where only signifMethod="geneSampling" is allowed.
 If signifMethod="geneSampling" gene sampling is used, meaning that the gene labels are randomized nPerm times and the gene set statistics are recalculated so that a background distribution for each original gene set is acquired.
 The gene set p-values are calculated based on this background distribution.
 Similarly if signifMethod="samplePermutation" sample permutation is used.
 In this case the argument permStats (and optionally permDirections) has to be supplied.